-Evergreen oak hardwood forests are also found in N America as a montane stage in the mountains of southern and central Arizona above the cactus desert at 1,200 to 1,900 m altitude.
-It is the Encinal stage, which is divided into a lower and an upper stage on the basis of the various Quercus species.
-The latter is replaced by the Pinus ponderosa stage.
+Evergreen oak sclerophyllic forests are also found in N America as a montane belt in the mountains of S and C Arizona above the cactus desert at 1,200 to 1,900 m elevation.
+It is the Encinal belt, which is divided into a lower and an upper belt on the basis of the various Quercus species.
+The latter is replaced by the Pinus ponderosa belt.
 The chaparral species (Arbutus, Arctostaphylos, Ceanothus) occur as shrub layer below the tree layer.
-Although there are two rainy seasons in Arizona, the vegetation is very reminiscent of that in California, but the hardwood forests in the mountains are much better developed and still native.
+Although there are two rainy seasons in Arizona, the vegetation is very reminiscent of that in California, but the sclerophyllic forests in the mountains are much better developed and still native.
 The occasional summer thunderstorms supplement the scant winter precipitation.
-Nevertheless, the summer drought is very marked.
-East of the Sierra Nevada, in the state of Nevada, winter precipitation decreases to between 150 and 250 mm.
+Nevertheless, the summer drought is very pronounced.
+East of the Sierra Nevada, in the state of Nevada, winter precipitation decreases to about 150 - 250 mm.

+◘ Fig. G-19 Climate diagrams from the sagebrush area (Artemisia tridentata semi-desert): Reno, Winnemuca, and Salt Lake City (already transitioning to grasslands).

+◘ Fig. G-20 The dependence of precipitation amounts (top) on relief (bottom), shown on a W-E profile through western North America at about 38°N (modified from Walter 1960).

-The cold season lasts six to seven months at 1300 m altitude.
+The cold season lasts 6 - 7 months at 1300 m altitude.
 This is shown by the climate diagram of Sagehen Creek (► Fig. G-18) at the top of the pass with still relatively high precipitation and a forest as well as bog vegetation.
 Reno (◘ Fig. G-19) is already in the lee.
-Only an Artemisia tridentata semi-desert called "sagebrush" persists there.
+Only an Artemisia tridentata semi-desert called "Sagebrush" persists there (ZB VIIa).
 The extent to which precipitation levels depend on relief in this area can be seen in ◘ Fig. G-20.
 The Artemisia semi-desert occupies vast areas in Nevada and Utah and adjacent states.
 It replaces the southern Coleogyne and Larrea semi-deserts in the cold climate.
-Artemisia prefers the heavy soils of the basin landscapes and is replaced on the elevations by the "pinyon".
-These are very sparse low Pinus monophylla or P. edulis-Juniperus tree flats, which include some cold-resistant chaparral species.
-In the mountains at about 2000 m altitude the true coniferous forests begin with Pinus flexilis and P. albicaulis, while further east Pinus ponderosa occurs, replaced higher by Pseudotsuga and Abies concolor, whereas Picea engelmannii and Abies lasiocarpa form the tree line at over 3000 m altitude.
-The dry southern slopes often remain unwooded, so that Artemisia reaches up to the alpine level; however, the succession of altitudinal levels can change spatially very strongly.
-Aspen (Populus tremuloides) (► Fig. K-12) also plays a major role with extensive clonal root shoots on water-rich soils.
+Artemisia prefers the heavy soils of the basin landscapes and is replaced on the elevations by the "Pinyon".
+These are low scattered Pinus monophylla or P. edulis-Juniperus tree communities, which include some cold-resistant chaparral species.
+In the mountains at about 2000 m elevation the true coniferous forests begin with Pinus flexilis and P. albicaulis, while further east Pinus ponderosa occurs, replaced higher by Pseudotsuga and Abies concolor, whereas Picea engelmannii and Abies lasiocarpa form the tree line at above 3000 m.
+The dry southern slopes often remain devoid of treees, so that Artemisia reaches up to the alpine belt; however, the succession of elevational belts can change spatially very strongly.
+Aspen (Populus tremuloides) (► Fig. K-12) also plays a major role with extensive clonal suckers (shoots from the roots) on water-rich soils.

-7 Central Chilean winter rainfall area with the zonoecotones
+7 Central Chilean winter rain region with the zonoecotones

-The state of Chile forms a strip about 200 km wide, extending 4300 km at the western foot of the high Andes from 18 to 57°S, showing all transitions, from rainless subtropical desert in the north to a hardwood area to very humid temperate and subarctic forests in the south.
+The state of Chile forms a strip about 200 km wide, extending 4300 km at the western foot of the High Andes from 18 to 57°S, showing all transitions, from rainless subtropical desert in the north to a sclerophyllic wood area to very humid temperate and subarctic forests in the south.
 Winter rains predominate in central Chile (◘ Fig. G-21).
-The cold Humboldt Current, which washes the entire coast, moderates the summer drought so that temperatures are lower compared with California; the annual temperature of Pasadena at 34°N, for example, is 16.8°C, whereas that of Santiago at 33°S is only 13.9°C. A comparison of the climate of the two areas was made by Castri (1973).
+The cold Humboldt Current, which isflowing aloing the entire coast, moderates the summer drought so that temperatures are lower compared with California; the annual temperature of Pasadena at 34°N, for example, is 16.8°C, whereas that of Santiago at 33°S is only 13.9°C. A comparison of the climate of the two areas was made by Castri (1973).